Skip to content

 • Stealth plugins that break every 3 months

-• Custom fingerprint spoofing that you copy from Stack Overflow
+• Custom fingerprint spoofing copied from Stack Overflow

 • Manual network capture that misses half the requests